deadlyvipers/dojo_rules/introduction.md

 This is an introduction file
-My favourite Code School path is GIT
+My favourite Code School path is Ruby